pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

             definition["volume"] = random.uniform(0.75, 1.25)
             return definition

-If we want to add assets that are specific to the trial (not just inherited from the node), we should call ``add.assets`` within ``finalize_definition``.
-Because these assets are being generated on the fly, we probably want to construct the asset from a function rather than (just) a file path.
-So, we might extend the former example as follows:
+This might mean we need to generate a new asset for that specific trial.
+As before, we create this asset with the ``asset`` function, and then add it to the trial using the ``add_asset`` method.
+See the following example:

 .. code-block:: python